zwiebert/tronferno-mcu/docs/mqtt.md

       topic: tfmcu/15/pct data: ?    # Current percentage will be published at topic tfmcu/15/pct_out
 ```

+* tfmcu/+/ipct - inverse percentages 0 for open, 100 for close,  ? for query

 * tfmcu/cli  - Any [CLI](CLI.md) command can be send here